apioo/fusio-docs/docs/backend/api/schema.md

 # Schema

-The schema defines the format of the request and response data.
+A schema defines the format of the request and response data.
 It uses the [TypeSchema] specification.
 The following example shows a simple object.

 ## Configuration